 Frequent (nightly) nightmares with vocal outbursts and whole body movements like he is acting out his nightmares.

 An overactive fight or flight response

 The Beginning of Our Journey

-Approximately three years ago my husband literally started to fall apart.
+Approximately nine years ago my husband literally started to fall apart.
 Neither one of us knew what was going on and all of us were scared.
 His total body response to being startled or when in a noisy environment became more extreme.
 It was difficult for him to be at work because of the nature of the setting i.e., working with the public, noisy and active children, and heavy paperwork requirements that demanded sustained concentration.
 There were times he was shaking so severely that he couldn't walk.
 It also became increasingly frequent that he looked as if he was having seizures following a stressful event.
 He had to leave work early several days during the week.
 My husband was in and out of the ER when things were at their worst.
 We initially took him to a psychiatrist who got him on the right track for care but it was when he got hooked up with a VA healthcare team that he began a medication program that allowed him to break this cycle and at least be able to continue his basic daily activities.
 He was not able to return to the work he loved in Physical Therapy.
 The diagnoses given him were; PTSD, anxiety disorder, panic disorder, depression, and complex motor tics.
 At this point we are fortunate that he has not been or become suicidal and this is in part due to his counseling and medication program.